Edgar Degas: Artistic style

 By the later 1870s, Degas had mastered not only the traditional medium of oil on canvas, but pastel as well.
 The dry medium, which he applied in complex layers and textures, enabled him more easily to reconcile his facility for line with a growing interest in expressive color.

 In the mid-1870s, he also returned to the medium of etching, which he had neglected for ten years.
 At first he was guided in this by his old friend Ludovic-Napoléon Lepic, himself an innovator in its use, and began experimenting with lithography and monotype.

 He produced some 300 monotypes over two periods, from the mid-1870s to the mid-1880s and again in the early 1890s.

 He was especially fascinated by the effects produced by monotype and frequently reworked the printed images with pastel.
 By 1880, sculpture had become one more strand to Degas's continuing endeavor to explore different media, although the artist displayed only one sculpture publicly during his lifetime.

 These changes in media engendered the paintings that Degas would produce in later life.
 Degas began to draw and paint women drying themselves with towels, combing their hair, and bathing (see: After the Bath, Woman drying herself).
 The strokes that model the form are scribbled more freely than before; backgrounds are simplified.

 The meticulous naturalism of his youth gave way to an increasing abstraction of form.
 Except for his characteristically brilliant draftsmanship and obsession with the figure, the pictures created in this late period of his life bear little superficial resemblance to his early paintings.
 In point of fact, these paintings—created late in his life and after the heyday of the Impressionist movement—most vividly use the coloristic techniques of Impressionism.

 For all the stylistic evolution, certain features of Degas's work remained the same throughout his life.
 He always painted indoors, preferring to work in his studio from memory, photographs, or live models.
 The figure remained his primary subject; his few landscapes were produced from memory or imagination.
 It was not unusual for him to repeat a subject many times, varying the composition or treatment.
 He was a deliberative artist whose works, as Andrew Forge has written, "were prepared, calculated, practiced, developed in stages.
 They were made up of parts.
 The adjustment of each part to the whole, their linear arrangement, was the occasion for infinite reflection and experiment."
-Degas himself explained, "In art, nothing should look like chance, not even movement".
+Degas explained, "In art, nothing should look like chance, not even movement".
+He was most interested in the presentation of his paintings, patronizing Pierre Cluzel as a framer, and disliking ornate styles of the day, often insisting on his choices for the framing as a condition of purchase.